shuuki/simulating/readme.md

 Each entity is assumed to have three methods:

-1. `init` values necessary for a new entity
+1. `init` (optional) values necessary for a new entity
 2. `update` logic for updating entity
 3. `draw` (optional) extra logic for rendering entity

-- `update` and `draw` both receive current instance of Time and Scene from Sim as arguments to use in their logic
+- `update` and `draw` are both called by `Sim.update`, receiving current instance of Time and Scene as arguments to use in their logic